prajnak/syde522_project/assignment2.md

 ![regrr fit](noise_hl_256_rfit.png)

 ### Conclusion
-It seems like denoising autoencoders are very useful for
+It seems like denoising autoencoders are very useful for lossy compression and optimization.
+One kind of autoencoders not evaluated in this assignment are overcomplete autoencoders, in which the hidden layer has more units than the input later.
+A few researchers have reported that overcomplete networks will tend to yield more useful representations at the hidden layer (use is determined by the amount of classification error).